PotLock/core/contracts/lists/README.md

 #[payable]
 pub fn delete_list(&mut self, list_id: ListId) // can only be called by list owner
+// records refunds for all registrants, which can be withdrawn at their leisure using withdraw_refund method
 // emits delete_list event

 #[payable]